gaiaehr/gaiaehr/lib/Matcha/README.md

 =====================

 Matcha::connect microORM v0.0.1
-[Matcha::Connect](http://www.matchaconnect.com/) is a Open source Bi-directional microORM for Sencha in PHP:
+[Matcha::Connect](http://www.matchaconnect.com/) is a Open source bi-directional microORM for Sencha done in PHP:
-This is a set of classes that will help Sencha ExtJS and PHP developers deliver fast and powerful applications in no time at the same time easy to understand.
+This is a set of classes that will help Sencha ExtJS and PHP developers deliver fast and powerful applications in no time.
+At the same time easy to understand.

 If Sencha ExtJS is a webGUI Framework of the future, think Matcha bi-microORM as the bridge between the Client-Server GAP of the future.